enoskyeza/practice/README.md

 14. Array Iteration:
     Create a function called sumArray that takes an array of numbers as a parameter and returns the sum of all the numbers in the array.

+15. Objects and Methods:
+    Create an object called calculator with methods add, subtract, multiply, and divide.
+Implement each method to perform the corresponding mathematical operation.